Scotch Oakburn College: Valley

 In 2005, Scotch Oakburn came to an arrangement with the owner of 'Rostrevor', near Fingal, to lease and use a part the property for outdoor education and environmental study purposes.
 This facility is known as the Valley Campus.
 The Valley Campus is home to the College Education Outdoors and Sustainability program.

 House system

 Scotch Oakburn College operates under four Houses: Fox (red), Dean (blue), Briggs (green) and Nance (yellow).
-Throughout the year, students at the middle and senior school (Penquite Campus) compete in a number of competitions to gain points to win the House Shield at the end of the year; these competitions include swimming, cross-country, athletics, debating and singing.
+Throughout the year, students at the Elphin and Penquite campuses compete in a number of competitions to gain points to win the House Shield at the end of the year; these competitions include swimming, cross-country, athletics, debating and singing.

-At the junior school (Elphin campus) – the only competitions are swimming, cross-country and athletics.

 Sport

 Scotch Oakburn College is a member of the Sports Association of Tasmanian Independent Schools (SATIS).

 SATIS premierships

 Scotch Oakburn College has won the following SATIS premierships.